7 Most Used ESG Reporting Frameworks: Complete Guide

 3. Stakeholder and Investor Expectations

 If your ESG goals include transparency, brand positioning, or internal engagement, stakeholder-centric frameworks may be the right fit.
-In such cases, it becomes essential to leverage ESG reporting software that can segment data outputs for different stakeholder groups, manage disclosures by role, and track contributions across departments.
+Many companies leverage ESG reporting software that can segment data outputs for different stakeholder groups, manage disclosures by role, and track contributions across departments.

 4. ESG Maturity and Data Capabilities

 Are you just beginning your ESG journey or already managing detailed disclosures?
-Early-stage companies might start with GRI for broad coverage or CDP for environmental reporting, gradually layering in complexity.
+Early-stage companies might start with GRI for broad coverage or CDP for environmental reporting, gradually layering in complexity as their data collection improves.

 5. Strategic ESG Objectives